 Pitcairn stamps feature five ‘Bounty’ films

 Pitcairn Islands’ stamps featuring five actors who have played the role of the Bounty mutineer Fletcher Christian mark his 250th birth anniversary.
-Pitcairn was settled by a group of the mutineers and Tahitians they brought with them.
+Pitcairn was settled by

 The Pitcairn Islands celebrated the 250th birth anniversary of Fletcher Christian by issuing five stamps Sept.
 25 featuring actors who portrayed him in film versions of the tale of the mutiny on the HMS Bounty.